 The Toy Center was the correspondence address listed on Golden Astronaut packaging.
 Miner had a booth or office at the Toy Center, as did Marx (who used the same adress as well) and justabout everybody who was anybody in the US toy trade.
 (If the foreground traffic doesn't show a white van, yellow cab and red pickup then again the historic streetview doesn't work as it should (3)).

 The main building was redeveloped in 2007-8 and is now a prestigious office complex (good pics under 'gallery' at the owner's website, earlier detailed pics in a slide show with an article by the NY Times).
 The only toy company still present on the premises is Lego, who have a flagship store there (few pics at top-right of its web page).
-A secondary building at 1107 Broadway connected with a walkway is currently still vacant (200 Fifth Ave at left, 1107 Broadway at right; the original walkway is high up, packed in wood, and is now enlarged over several storeys).
+A secondary building at 1107 Broadway connected with a walkway which has since been removed.
+(200 Fifth Ave at left, 1107 Broadway at right).
 Wikipedia has a bit more background to the place itself.
 Link to location on map